 AOMEI Backupper Server is a popular backup program that helps us to deal with all kinds of issues related to data protection and data transfer at a low price.
 It can be applied to all Windows Server operating systems as well as all Windows PC operating systems.

-It offers System/Disk/Partition/File Backup that can backup all kinds of data to different storage devices, such as backup Server 2019 to NAS.
+- It offers System/Disk/Partition/File Backup that can backup all kinds of data to different storage devices, such as backup Server 2019 to NAS.

-It provides System/Disk/Partition Clone which is of great help when you want to upgrade to a larger drive or migrate OS to SSD on your server.
+- It provides System/Disk/Partition Clone which is of great help when you want to upgrade to a larger drive or migrate OS to SSD on your server.

 It is embedded with the Sync feature which makes it easy to transfer files to different locations and share files with others.

 When dealing with “moving Windows Server 2008 to new hardware”, AOMEI Backupper can complete this task with the Universal Restore feature.
 This function can be used to restore all kinds of Windows OS to different hardware, promising that all hardware can be booted properly after the restoration.